kadamwhite/talks/2013/backbone-wordpress-wcbos/wcbos-slides.md

 Backbone is a useful way to structure JS code&mdash;

-and you can use as little as you want
+and you can use as little (or as much) as you want

-Or, as much as you want!